rust-embedded-community/pc-keyboard/README.md

 submitted for inclusion in the work by you shall be licensed as above, without any additional terms or conditions.

+Contributions must be in accordance with the notices in [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## Code of Conduct

 Contribution to this crate is organized under the terms of the [Rust Code of